prometheus/jmx_exporter/docs/content/1.1.0/http-mode/miscellaneous.md

 **Notes**

-- By default, a maximum of 10 threads is used
+- By default, a maximum of 10 threads are used

 ### Configuration